jcbl1014/PPG_photoplethysmography-data-repository-for-estimating-blood-glucose-levels/README.md

 Contains 23 .CSV files with photoplethysmographic (PPG) signal records for each subject.
 Each file presents information organized with the following vectors:

 - t: Values ​​related to the time vector
-- y1: Values ​​obtained from the forehead signal
+- y: Values ​​obtained from the forehead signal
-- y2: Values ​​obtained from the ear signal
+- y1: Values ​​obtained from the ear signal
-. y3: Values ​​obtained from the index finger signal
+. y2: Values ​​obtained from the index finger signal

 **Folder 2: Glucose_Info_Subjects_CSV**